The women executed in

 the gallows in Changi prison, plummeting the condemned to their death.

 would hear these fateful words and their stories are told below.
-Seven were to
+Eight were to

 hang for murder and nine for drug trafficking.